torch-sf/torch/utils/polaris-torch/README.md

 2. Install python package healpy (and other more common dependencies)
 3. Edit script generate\_polaris\_scripts.py.
 This python file includes a function to produce command files for POLARIS.
 See comments in the script for more details.
 4. Edit script run\_polaris.py.
 This python file uses generate\_polaris\_scripts.py to write command files for POLARIS and runs terminal command of POLARIS using subprocess.
 See comments in the script for more details.
-Important parts to be edited: the path to the POLARIS directory, and the path to this directory.
+Important lines to be edited: the path to the POLARIS directory (dir_polaris), and the path to this directory (dir_run).
 5. Run run\_polaris.py, with the following arguments:

 | Short option | Argument | Default | Description |